 After being out of action for many years, Donkey Kong finally made his platforming comeback with Donkey Kong Country Returns on Wii, and this 3D version could be even better than the original.
 It contains everything that fans loved about the classic DKC titles: enemies to jump on, bananas to collect, mine carts to ride, secrets to uncover, and wacky bosses to overcome.

-It may look like a bunch of monkey business, but don't be fooled—the game can be extremely challenging.
+It may look like a bunch of monkey business, but don't be fooled—the game can be extremely challenging and it's one of the best Nintendo 3DS games.

 Ever Oasis is a game that tries to do many things.
 Somehow it's simultaneously an action RPG, a settlement-building game, and a dungeon-crawling adventure title.
 Imagine animal crossing mashed into The Legend of Zelda and you get some idea of what it's aiming for.